Environmental Stewardship

 Goverance

-Lundin’s oversight of all tailings facilities includes a three lines model.
-The first line starts with the operational management and engineering teams at the sites.
+Lundin Mining’s oversight of all tailings facilities includes a three lines model.
+The first line starts with the operational management and engineering teams at the sites which includes a Responsible Tailings Facility Engineer.

 At the corporate level, Lundin Mining has a specialized tailings team, which serves as a dedicated technical resource for the site operators and engineers and serves as the second line.
 The corporate team does not have day-to-day operating pressures and exists to provide assurance and technical leadership related to tailings management.